denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-i--index-of-patterns.md

 +++
 weight = 9
-title = "Appendix I. Index of patterns." description = The index of patterns described in the Architectural Metapatterns book.
+title = "Appendix I. Index of patterns." description = "The index of patterns described in the Architectural Metapatterns book."
 +++

 # Appendix I\.
 Index of patterns\.